 Unfortunately for Lego’s employees, this did mean cutting about 8% of its global workforce.
 But Knudstorp said this pruning back would prepare the company to grow back stronger: “We will build a smaller and less complex organisation than we have today, which will simplify our business model in order to reach more children.
 It will also impact our costs.
 Finally, in some markets, the reset entails addressing a clean-up of inventories across the entire value chain.”

 Having scaled back operations in the US and Europe, Lego was able to set its sights on new markets, like China.
-The strategy paid off and in 2018, the company returned to growth again, with profits and sales both increasing by 4%.
+Lego’s brand growth strategy paid off and in 2018, the company returned to growth again, with profits and sales both increasing by 4%.

 The Ferrara Candy Company has been around for more than 100 years but their approach to marketing is refreshingly modern.
 With hopes of doubling their sales to $2 billion by 2020, the company has turned to data.